Adam Mickiewicz Theatre, Cieszyn: History

 During World War II the first renovation since the opening of the theatre took place: a rotating stage and an iron curtain were installed, seats in the entire auditorium were replaced (including installation of seats on the second gallery where so far there had been only standing places).
-For some time the theatre housed a vocational school and a ballet school, however after three seasons actors were drafted to the army and actresses were engaged in works for the army.
+For some time the theatre housed a vocational school and a ballet school.
+After three seasons actors were drafted to the army and actresses were engaged in army works.

 In 1945 the Ministry of Culture and Art created an institution called the Polish Theatre in Cieszyn, the first principal of which became Mr. Stanisław Kwaskowski.
 On 18 October 1945 an opening spectacle took place to inaugurate the creation of the new institution - by Aleksander Fredro entitled: Pan Jowialski.
 From December 1945 to April 1961 the theatre operated as the second stage of the Polish Theater in Bielsko-Biała - the theatre presented all the productions that the theatre in Bielsko had in its repertoire.
 In 1961 the theatre was handed over to the authorities of Cieszyn and since that time it has been organisationally subordinated to the Municipal House of Culture in Cieszyn.
 In 1965 another overhaul connected with the modernization of the stage and anti-fire facilities took place; gilding in the auditorium was refreshed as well.

 A new opening of the theatre took place on 4 December 1965.
 It was celebrated by a production of The Haunted Manor by Stanisław Moniuszko performed by Bytom Opera.

 Another milestone for the theatre proved to be a two-year general overhaul in 1977–1979.
 In the course of the overhaul the following works were undertaken: replacement of the roof cover, installation of new window frames and doors, reconstruction of the oak entrance door, replacement of the heating system, installation of new technical equipment, replacement of electric wiring, reconstruction of the stucco of the foyer, the auditorium and staircases, installation of new upholstery of seats.
 On this occasion a sculptor from Cieszyn, Jan Herma, sculptured for the theatre bass reliefs of Helena Modrzejewska, Stanisław Moniuszko and Wojciech Bogusławski.

 After completion of the renovation, the theatre was handed over to the administration of the Polish Theatre in Bielsko-Biała.
 At that time the theatre was called the State Polish Theatre Bielsko-Cieszyn of Adam Mickiewicz.
 The ceremonial opening of the redecorated theatre took place on 5 November 1979.
 The event was celebrated by a performance of Pan Tadeusz.

 Since 1993 the Theatre of Adam Mickiewicz has been managed by the city authorities of Cieszyn.